jrdegbe/thamesthrive-api/docs/configuration/elasticsearch/connecting_elasticsearch_cluster.md

 ### SSL and Authentication

-You can configure Tracardi to use SSL for connecting to your elasticsearch cluster.
+You can configure ThamesThrive to use SSL for connecting to your elasticsearch cluster.
 Use RFC-1738 to specify the urls:

 ```yaml
     ELASTIC_HOST: "https://user:secret@node-1:443,https://user:secret@node-2:443,https://user:secret@node-3:443"